Skip to main content

 Scope and Contents

-Photograph of two male acrobats performing on a motorbike.
-The motorbike has a flag on the handle bars marked 'Bros Barr' (Brothers Barr).
+Photograph of two male acrobats, one sat on the bike and the other doing a handstand on his hands in the open air.
+The motorbike has a flag on the handle bars marked 'Bros Barr'.
 The Brothers Barr were Thomas and Charles Barr, originally miners, of Lochgelly, Fifeshire.
-They wee also later billed as the Aberdonians.
+They were also later billed as the Aberdonians.
 The brothers are performing in front of a lorry marked Moxon's Circus.
-Moxon's Circus is recorded as travelling in 1928 and 1929 in the World's Fair newspaper.

 Dates: c1920 - 1939